The unlikely crime-fighter cracking decades-old murders? A genealogist.

 It was a short leap to Talbott, who lived near the scene of the killings at the time.

-Most investigations are not so quick or straightforward.
+Most suspect identifications are not so quick or straightforward.
 In some cases, the search can only be narrowed to a handful of suspects or even just a country where the suspect’s family originated and possible surnames.

 In other cases, GEDmatch may find relatives so distant it is difficult to track them to a potential suspect, or efforts to piece together a family tree may hit a dead end.
 Parabon, hired by law enforcement agencies across the country, performs an initial assessment on a case for $1,500 and then charges $3,500 to work the genetic genealogy, which is turned around in 45 business days or less.